 Bash Scripting is a powerful and versatile language that every pen tester and red teamer should have in their arsenal.
 With its support for variables, operators, control structures, and functions, Bash makes it easy to automate tasks, manipulate data, and exploit vulnerabilities.

-In this article, we covered the basics of Bash Scripting, including variables and data types, operators, control structures, and functions.
-We also looked at how Bash can be used for pen testing and red teaming, with specific code examples for common tasks like scanning for open ports, manipulating files and directories, and password cracking.
+This article covered the basics of Bash Scripting, including variables and data types, operators, control structures, and functions.
+We also looked at how Bash can be used for pen testing and red teaming, with specific code examples for everyday tasks like scanning open ports, manipulating files and directories, and password cracking.

-Whether you’re a seasoned hacker or just starting out, mastering Bash Scripting Language is essential for success in the world of pen testing and red teaming.
+Whether you’re a seasoned hacker or just starting, mastering Bash Scripting Language is essential for success in pen testing and red teaming.
 So what are you waiting for?
 Start coding!